 How To Get The Vitamin D You Need: The Truth About Sunlight, Foods & Supplements

-Vitamin D is an essential nutrient—but many (most) people don't get enough of it.
-In fact, research has shown that 931 to 100%2 of Americans fail to consume just 400 IU from their diet each day.
+Vitamin D is an essential nutrient—but it's rare to get enough of it from food and sunshine alone without being very intentional.
+In fact, research has shown that 931 to 100%2 of Americans fail to consume just 400 IU from their diet each day, and many experts say 5,000 IU per day is needed for optimal health.
 Further, almost half the population3 in the U.S. is insufficient in the sunshine vitamin (considering all inputs from sun, diet, etc.!), which just really isn't great news for our overall health.

-If you're one of those people—and, well, there's a pretty good chance you might be—it's important to do what you can do to get more vitamin D in your life.
+If you're one of those people (and there's a pretty good chance you might be) it's important to up your vitamin D intake wherever you can.
 Here's what you need to know about this crucial vitamin—and how to get your levels up (and keep them up).

 What is vitamin D, and what are the benefits?

 Vitamin D is a fat-soluble vitamin and hormone4 (in its active form) that helps your body absorb and maintain homeostasis of calcium and phosphorus, major building blocks needed to create and maintain strong bones and teeth5.* Ample vitamin D also allows these minerals to function properly in your muscles so they can contract and relax properly.*